Biruni60/Gadget-Hub-Client/README.md

 Feature of our website:

-1.User Authentication.
+- User Authentication.

-2.User Can Add Product Using Add Product Page.
+- User Can Add Product Using Add Product Page.

-3.User Can See Product By Clicking Brand Card.
+- User Can See Product By Clicking Brand Card.

-4.User Can Update Existing Product.
+- User Can Update Existing Product.

-5>User Can Add Product To Cart And Also Delete It.
+- User Can Add Product To Cart And Also Delete It.